kevtruo/kevtruo.github.io/about.md

 ## Hello! 👋

-I'm Kevin Truong, an IT Security professional passionate about cybersecurity, policy, and everything in between.
+I'm KQ Truong, an IT Security professional passionate about cybersecurity, policy, and everything in between.

 ### Background